Writing 101 (tips)

 - Numbers – there’s a difference of opinion as to using numbers in a word or number form; some say 1-9 should be in full (i.e. one, two… nine) but others say up to / including 99 should be in number form.
 I think it looks better (unless a date, bus number etc) as a word regardless of the number.
 For hyphening numbers, see http://www.grammar-monster.com/lessons/numbers_as_compound_adjectives.htm.

 - Points of view – most people think of there just being two points of view: first (I/we) and third (he/she/they) but there’s also second person (you).
 Also see http://en.wikipedia.org/wiki/Narrative_mode.
-There’s a discussion about point of view on http://morgenbailey.freeforums.org/post295.html#p295.
 Whatever point of view you’re writing in, make sure you keep in that point of view within the same section.
-If you switch point of view, i.e. moving from first person (I) to the narrator talking about the main character (protagonist) or from third person about the protagonist to another character, perhaps the baddie (antagonist) then you will need to leave a clear line and start a new section (the first of which would not be indented – see ‘Layout’ below).
+If you switch point of view, i.e. moving from first person (I) to the narrator talking about the main character (protagonist) or from third person about the protagonist to another character, perhaps the baddie (antagonist), then you will need to leave a clear line and start a new section (the first paragraph of which would be flush to the left then subsequent paragraphs indented – see ‘Layout’ below).
+Then if / when you switch back to the original point of view you would do the same thing; leave a clear line then start a new section (with the same formatting; flush first line, indented subsequent lines).
+Some authors write differing / alternate points of view in differing / alternate chapters (Judith Allnatt’s 1970′s novel ‘A Mile of River’ does this).
+Having the same point of view within the same section (and it doesn’t matter how short your section is) runs the risk of a reader thinking that the alternate viewpoint is from the original character’s point of view but thinking about themselves or another character.
+This is one piece of advice given by London agent Carole Blake on the part one video on the home page of http://wannabeawritertvshow.com.

 - Question marks – see ‘Exclamation marks or question marks’ above.